runceel/ReactiveProperty/README.md

 ## Author info

 Yoshifumi Kawai a.k.a. neuecc is software developer in Tokyo, Japan.
-Awarded Microsoft MVP for Visual Studio Development Technorogy April, 2011.
+Awarded Microsoft MVP for Visual Studio and Development Technorogies since April, 2011.

-Takaaki Suzuki a.k.a. xin9le software devleoper in Fukui, Japan.
+Takaaki Suzuki a.k.a. xin9le software devleoper in Tokyo, Japan.
-Awarded Microsoft MVP for Visual Studio Development Technorogy since July, 2012.
+Awarded Microsoft MVP for Visual Studio and Development Technorogies July, 2012.

 Kazuki Ota a.k.a. okazuki software developer in Tokyo, Japan.
-Awarded Microsoft MVP for Windows Developer since July, 2011.
+Awarded Microsoft MVP for Windows Development since July, 2011.